After a six month-long hiatus, I am back with my first post of the year! Happy belated 2013, everyone!

 And of course, SNOOPY!

 Hey wait a minute, who's that?
-Why it's everyone's favorite Pop-culturist and Info-tainer, Charles Phoenix!
+Why it's everyone's favorite Pop-culturist and Histo-tainer, Charles Phoenix!

 Charles Phoenix was the master of ceremonies for the day.
 And how much are we loving his boysenberry suit?
 To borrow a line from Mr. Phoenix, "I KNOW!!!"